Originally posted October 2, 2011.

 Step 1.
-Assemble the ingredients: popcorn (I used oil- and salt-free air-popped); white chips for melting (vanilla or white chocolate); honey roasted peanuts, Hot Tamales chewy cinnamon candies; Red Hot candies; coarse sea salt; red & white decorating sprinkles; canola oil
+Assemble the ingredients: popcorn (I used oil- and salt-free air-popped); white chips for melting (vanilla or white chocolate); honey roasted peanuts, Hot Tamales chewy cinnamon candies; Red Hot candies; coarse sea salt; red & white decorating sprinkles; vegetable oil

 If you're looking for Red Hots, try the candy aisle of your grocery or drug store.
 They also can be found in the baking/decorating aisle of most grocery stores.